guzey/guzey.github.io1/_posts/2018-01-17-tinder-privacy.md

 So one way to index VK's users would be to simply check id1, id2, id3, id4, ..., change ip address every once in a while when VK starts blocking you, and continue on.

-To verify if this method actually works, I logged out of VK and went over 100 ids, starting with mine ([https://vk.com/id253536134](https://vk.com/id253536134)), by hand.
-The resulting statistics are:

-80 -- Info available.
-Of them 44 accounts have at least 1 picture of an actual person.
-8 -- "Only logged in users can see this profile."
-7 -- "This profile has been deleted or has not been created yet."
-4 -- "We have detected suspicious activity on X's profile and temporarily suspended it to prevent further damage."
-1 -- "Unfortunately, we had to block X's page due to ToS violation."

-So, of these 100, at most 52 are an identity of a real person.
-In reality, some of those are abandoned, but we'll use this number to arrive at the most conservative estimate.
-If 44/52 (~85%) accounts could be indexed by Findface, then the actual success rate is closer to 67/85 (~79%).
-If we continue to improve the estimate, we'll probably get even closer to 100%.

 ## Conclusion

 I interpret the original number 63/100 as basically "if you have good quality pictures on tinder and your VK privacy settings are set to default ones, you will be found", from which I conclude that tinder is effectively deanonymized in Russia.